 “What would you have done if you had to fight?
 My parents had to fight, like their parents, and their parents before them.
 It is written in our blockchain.
 Everything was thrown at us.
 It was political, emotional, cyber and biowarfare.
 You see the world differently to me.
 You live in a different world to the one I know.”

 I look at the badge I am wearing: the small white flower of a conscientious objector that proclaims that I am a pacifist, opposed to this violent world.
 I like to think that I would have refused to fight, but the truth is that I don’t know what I would have done.
 I don’t reply.

-The décor resonates a tangible brown hum; different colours and hues vibrate at different frequencies, manifesting beige and shabby pink and orange.
+The décor resonates a tangible brown hum; the colours and hues vibrate at different frequencies and manifest beige and shabby pink and orange.
 The texture of the bedspread’s weave makes a light rasping noise as their body rolls.
-I log a photogrammetry of their ornaments and personal effects, placing each object in the room relative to all the things in my mind.
+I log a photogrammetry of ornaments and personal effects, placing each object in the room relative to all the things in my mind.
 Cup rings on the bedside table mark its life span and tell me they have taken in liquids and medicine today.
-Interested in their meal, I need to determine if they have eaten and what.
+I am interested in their meal – I need to determine if they have eaten and what.

 I return to the dark space and watch the phosphenes swirl, and ebb and flow.
 Imagining that I am swimming in aquatic forests amongst shoals of fish and symbiotic organisms, I drift in the swell and the rhythm of crowds.
 I sit like this for hours.